Thursday, November 26, 2020

 38 Foxon Place, New Britain as it is today.

 We had a lot of family in and around New Britain.
-My grandparents of course, but also aunts and uncles, and cousins.
+My grandparents, of course, but also aunts and uncles, and cousins.
 My parents had friends they'd grown up with.
-That is what made New Britain so special for me, all the loving around us.
-Of course I had no idea of the hurt and scars so many of these young men and women bore.
+That is what made New Britain so special for me, all the love around us.
+I had no idea of the hurt and scars so many of these young men and women bore.
+War is hell.

 No comments: